 CAN is governed by a Board of Directors who are leaders in their industries and have diverse academic, social and career backgrounds and experiences.

 Our Directors are responsible for the strategic leadership and governance of CAN and are charged with policy development, compliance and overall accountability.
-Board members are elected following nomination and the board is compiled of a maximum of 12 individuals.
+Board members are elected following nomination and the board is comprised of a maximum of 12 individuals.

 Qualifications: Master of Science (Sustainability), Bachelor of Business, Graduate Australian Institute of Company Directors (In progress), Diploma of Project Management, Social Return on Investment Accreditation (In progress), Project Management Professional, Prince 2 Practitioner